e-mcbride/sequence-fragmentation-project/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 A project examining activity and travel fragmentation in California.
-This is a commit test from RStudio.
-Testing commit from master branch for me.

 Overview
 ========